H-DNA/MPiSC/report/chapters/background/index.typ

 // As discussed in the previous section, we can use C++11 atomics and synchronization facilities inside shared-memory windows. @mpi-cpp has shown this approach has the potential to obtain significant speedups compared to pure MPI.

 == BCL CoreX <bclx-library>

+BCL CoreX is a high-level library built on top of MPI to facilitate the design of non-blocking algorithms for distributed-memory machines.
+In principle, it utilizes the pure MPI approach that we have covered in @pure-mpi.